Real Estate Talk: Assessing

 The most effective way to know if a property is properly priced and marketed is to review the month-to-month results of the responses in a summarized report.
-The report should include how many ads were placed and where, how many emails were sent out and to whom, and whether social media was used and which social media, so the seller can look for the ads.
+The report should include how many ads were placed and where, how many emails were sent out and to what areas or area codes, and whether social media was used and which social media, so the seller can look for the ads.

 - The number of views on Centris

 - The number of calls and email inquiries the broker receives

 - The number of visits to the property

 - The number of written offers received (verbal do not count)

 All brokers can print out from Centris how many views took place in any given period of time.
 When this information is combined with the broker’s record of calls and visits, you have a clear indication of where the market campaign is going.

 Many Centris views, plus few calls and few visits indicates that the interest is high but so is the price.

 - Marketing is insufficient or market is weak:

 Few views, plus few calls and few visits indicates the market is slow or the marketing effort is insufficient.